ipld/ipld/docs/schemas/features/representation-strategies.md

 } representation int
 ```

 As with the `string` representation strategy, Enums with an `int` representation strategy still quote the integer strings when provided as field-specific representation parameters.
 This is standard practice for field-specific representation parameters as they are converted to the correct type depending on context.
-In this context, they are assumed to be integers so must be convertable to integers.
+In this context, they are assumed to be integers so must be convertible to integers.

 There are no optional values, as in the `string` representation strategy, all values must be provided when using `int` representation strategy.